Menu

 Another important aspect of anonymity is the idea that irrespective of status or position in the world, in the fellowship, everyone is equal.
 Whether you come from the highest echelons of society or from the lowest of positions, everyone has an equal right to be there and an equal responsibility to participate and contribute to the process.

 For those who have lost control, abstinence is probably the only viable option.
-In 12-Step recovery, addiction is not seen as “cured” or “removed” but an ever-present risk.
+In 12-step recovery, addiction is not seen as "cured" or "removed" but an ever-present risk.
 Relapse is a very real threat for those suffering from addiction without a strategy for sustaining recovery.

-Sponsorship
+Sponsorship and support

 The fellowships have devised a system of individual support and guidance through sponsorship.
 This involves an established member with a significant period of recovery making themselves available as a resource to newer members outside of formal meetings.
 This will involve helping them with day-to-day problems and to guide them through the individual steps of the program.